5. Visualization

 • The Width spin box where the image width can be set.
 It can be accessed using the Alt-W keyboard shortcut.

-• The Height spin box, where set the image height can be set.
+• The Height spin box, where the image height can be set.
 It can be accessed using the Alt-H keyboard shortcut.

 The toolbar buttons row below the menu bar provide quick access to several rendering options and view manipulations.
 From left to right there are: